Most Probable KAM Tori in Stochastic Hamiltonian Systems: Preliminaries

 \end{lemma}

-The following theorem and lemma are about the probability estimation of Brownian motion balls, which are the basis for the theorem in this article.
-The proof of the theorem can be found in \cite{41}. \begin{lemma} Let $\left\{W(t): t \leq 0\right\}$ be a sample continuous Brownian motion in $\mathbb{R}$ and set
+The following two lemmas are about the probability estimation of Brownian motion balls.
+The proof of the lemmas can be found in \cite{41}. \begin{lemma} Let $\left\{W(t): t \leq 0\right\}$ be a sample continuous Brownian motion in $\mathbb{R}$ and set

 If $0 < \alpha < \frac{1}{2}$, then

 exists with

 where